core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

 * Between the proxy and the server, using the OSCORE Security Context CTX_P_S.
 The proxy uses the OSCORE Sender ID 0xd4 when using OSCORE with the server.

 In this example, the proxy is specifically a reverse-proxy.
 However, unlike typically expected, the client is aware to communicate with a reverse-proxy.
-This is the case, e.g., in the LwM2M scenario considered in {{ssec-uc4}}, where the LwM2M Server acts as CoAP client, and it uses a LwM2M Gateway acting as a CoAP-to-CoAP reverse-proxy in order to reach an end IoT device.
+This is the case, e.g., in the LwM2M scenario considered in {{ssec-uc4}}, where the LwM2M Server acts as a CoAP client and uses a LwM2M Gateway acting as a CoAP-to-CoAP reverse-proxy in order to reach an end IoT device.

 In order to determine where it has to forward an incoming request to, the proxy relies on the URI path components that are specified as value of the Uri-Path options included in the request.
-In particular, the proxy relies on the first URI path segment to identify the specific IoT device where to forward the request to, while the remaining URI path segments specify the target resource at the IoT device.
+In particular, the proxy relies on the first URI path segment to identify the specific IoT device to which the request has to be forwarded, while the remaining URI path segments specify the target resource at the IoT device.

 However, as shown in the example, the URI path segments that specify the target resource are hidden from the proxy, since they are protected by the additional use of OSCORE end-to-end between the client and the server.